Ab-Shakoor/Active-Directory-Lab/README.md

 <p align="center">
 <br />
-Created a Windows 10 VM, connected it to the internal network, and successfully joined it to the domain:
+Created a Windows 10 VM, connected it to the internal network, and successfully joined it to the domain:</b>
 <br/>

 <br/>